 People who intend to save for the long haul may consider high-dividend stocks as a viable option to augment their bond holdings, particularly in times when bonds have low yields.

 When Treasury Bond yields increase the share prices of utility, telecommunications & energy companies typically fall as they are not as attractive on a relative basis when Treasury rates were lower.
+When investors consider safe bond yields reasonable they pull back from the risk curve.

 Some companies may cut dividends during times of distress, but most high-dividend stocks consider the dividend vital to retaining investor support for the company.
 The stock prices on some dividend stocks can fluctuate 10% or more per year, but if you know you will hold the stock for an extended period of time & the probability of the dividend going away is quite low then it can make sense to leverage high-dividend value stocks for a portion of your barbell.
 Another advantage of holding longterm dividend stocks is qualified dividends are taxed at lower rates than ordinary income.
+The following table applies to tax year 2018.

 |Qualified Dividend & Cap Gain Tax Rate||Single Filer||Joint Filer||Head of Household|